 As communities around the world have changed their behavior in response to the spread of COVID-19, NASA satellites have observed changes in the environment.
-SMD, in collaboration with the European Space Agency (ESA) and the Japan Aerospace Exploration Agency (JAXA), have created online data portals to provide an even richer picture of what is happening on our home planet during this time of crisis.
+SMD, in collaboration with the European Space Agency (ESA) and the Japan Aerospace Exploration Agency (JAXA), have created online data portals to provide an even richer picture of what happened to our home planet during this time of crisis.
 The COVID-19 Dashboard reflects a rapid response to monitor, track and compare changes over time.
+The COVID-19 Dashboard has involved into the Earth Observing Dashboard, which strengthens our global understanding of the changing environment with human activity.